royanger/react-ts-loaders/README.md

 -  `size={200}` - The loader will be 200% default size
 -  `size={50}` - The loader will be 50% default size

+### `message`

+By default the loader has a visually hidden message of _'Content is loading.'_ inside of the loader component.
+This is paired with an '_role='alert'_ to alert users with screen readers that content is loading.
+This prop allows you to customize that message or provide localized messages to your users.

 ### `className`